Argument Analysis Discussion Replies

 Option C - Refute a premise using an argument by analogy (tell us which premise, exactly, you are refuting).

 @OtherStudent, thank you for improving my arguments.
-I would like to offer an argument by analogy to refute your premise, “It is wrong to stop a beating human heart.”
+I would like to offer an argument by analogy to refute your premise, “Stopping a beating human heart is murder.”
 Consider the case of an elderly, chronically ill person on life-support.
 They have no more hope of recovery and the family decides to take them off of life support.
 When that happens, that is stopping a human heart from beating, but most people intuitively agree that it would be acceptable to remove life support in that case.
 You cannot say that it is wrong in all cases to stop a beating human heart.

 (Other Student’s Reply)